DeMaCS-UNICAL/BrainyBot/README.md

 The main hardware parts of a BrainyBot are a mobile device PH, a computer C and the robotic effector E controlled using an Arduino board.
-The figure shows the operating workflow of an instance of a BrainyBot.
 Software components are placed respectively on PH or on C, which in turn controls all the parts of the system.
 A game G of choice runs on PH.
 BrainyBot cyclically processes information taken from PH’s display, then decides and executes arm moves on